 - Disneyland pumps Christmasy smells into a treat section of “it’s a small world” during the holidays and a gingerbread aroma into Haunted Mansion Holiday.

-- During Disney Viva Navidad! at California Adventure, authentic Latino street fiesta has musicians, dancers and storytellers.
+- Disney ¡Viva Navidad! at California Adventure is an authentic Latino street fiesta, featuring musicians, dancers and storytellers.

-- Disneyland pumps Christmas peppermint smells into Main Street during the holidays.
+- Disneyland pumps Christmas peppermint scents into Main Street during the holidays.

 - Historically, 1.4 miles of ribbon have gone into making bows in the parks each year!